tposney/midi-qol/README.md

 * midi-qol works with MagicItems, there may be some wrinkles aoutstanding there.
 * backwards compatibility for the minor-qol.doRoll function.
 * Lots more configuration options, accessed by a configuration screen.

-## CUB and midi-qol
-If you are not on CUB 1.2.1 upgrade now.
-It fixes and incompatibility that caused all sorts of issues.
-Many thanks @errational.

 ## Changelog
 https://gitlab.com/tposney/midi-qol/-/blob/master/Changelog.md